Early Music Links

 works were operas based on Leo's Catone in Utica, Vinci's Didone

-Abbandonata & Artaserse, Giacomelli's Lucio Papirio Dittatore
+abbandonata & Artaserse, Giacomelli's Lucio Papirio Dittatore

-& Hasse's Caio Fabricio that contained most of the original music.
+& Hasse's Caio Fabricio that contained most of the original

-being revived today, despite the depletion of unrecorded works associated with
+just beginning to be revived today, despite the depletion of unrecorded works associated with